What Is Ad Hoc Reporting?

 This month, some of his company’s magazines have introduced a new type of print ad called an advertorial, and he wants to see how many of these new ads his agents have sold and to whom.
 With ad hoc reporting, he could either make a copy of the original sales report and add the newly pertinent data fields (such as AdType and ClientIndustry), or he could build and run a brand-new report expressly for that purpose.
 In either case, he’d have the tools he needed to get a pulse on the new ad campaign, and he wouldn’t need to wait for technical assistance to do so.

 Ad hoc reporting solutions vary in functionality, so it’s important to look at the details when evaluating a BI application.
 Here are capabilities to look for as you browse!

-The ability to create ad hoc reports from regular reports.
+The ability to create ad hoc reports from canned reports.
 This saves end users a great deal of time.
 A robust ad hoc reporting solution would make it possible for end users to clone static or parameterized reports and make changes to them without affecting the original reports or having to build them from scratch.

 The ability to create reports from scratch.
 When no regular reports even come close to satisfying an emergent business need, end users should have access to well-groomed data and a blank reporting canvas.